hanschen/vim-ipython-cell/README.md

     :IPythonCellExecuteCellJump

-Execute the current code cell in IPython and jump to the next cell.
+Execute the current code cell in IPython, and jump to the next cell.

+    :IPythonCellExecuteCellVerbose

+Print and execute the current code cell in IPython.

+    :IPythonCellExecuteCellVerboseJump

+Print and execute the current code cell in IPython, and jump to the next cell.

     :IPythonCellRun